transmute-industries/template-adapter-github/README.md

 # Local testing

-You can run the github workflow locally https://github.com/nektos/act `act -j issue-credential --secret-file .secrets`
+You can run the github workflow locally https://github.com/nektos/act `act -j issue-credential --secret-file .env`

 Please review their documentation before using this action.